Frequently Asked Questions (FAQs)

 WHEN IS THE ANNUAL DV-LOTTERY REGISTRATION PERIOD?

 The exact dates for the annual DV-Lottery registration period are usually announced by the US State Department (along with the list of eligible and non-eligible countries) shortly before the registration period begins.
 The registration period for the upcoming DV-2023 Green Card Lottery starts on Wednesday, October 6, 2021, and ends on Tuesday, November 9, 2021.

 WHEN ARE THE DV-LOTTERY RESULTS RELEASED?

 During the past several years, the Diversity Visa Lottery results have been made available to DV-Lottery participants starting in May or June on the US State Department’s E-DV website.
-For the DV-2021 Diversity Visa Lottery which was held in early 2020, the results will be made available starting in June 2020.
+For the DV-2022 Diversity Visa Lottery which will be held in early 2021, the results will be made available starting in May 2021.
 Please note that the US State Department does not personally contact DV-Lottery participants to inform them whether or not they were selected as winners.
 Global USA does, however, contact its clients promptly when they are selected as winners of the DV-Lottery so they can start the next step of the US immigration process as soon as possible.

 HOW MANY PEOPLE PARTICIPATE IN THE DV-LOTTERY AND HOW MANY WINNERS ARE SELECTED?

 The number of DV-Lottery participants and winners varies from year to year.
 In general, approximately 10-15 million main applicants (plus their derivative dependents/family members) participate in the Diversity Visa Lottery each year and around 80,000 to 100,000 main applicants are selected as winners every year.
-In the DV-2020 Green Card Lottery which was held in early 2019, there were 14,722,798 main applicants who participated and 83,884 winners who were selected for the opportunity to apply for the 55,000 Diversity Visas and Green Cards authorized to be issued each year through this US immigration program.
+In the DV-2021 Green Card Lottery which was held in early 2020, there were 6,741,128 main applicants who participated and 132,404 winners who were selected for the opportunity to apply for the 55,000 Diversity Visas and Green Cards authorized to be issued each year through this US immigration program.

 WILL I RECEIVE A GREEN CARD IF I AM SELECTED AS A DV-LOTTERY WINNER?